Best of 2021 soundtracks: Santhosh Narayanan, Anirudh Ravichander and Sachin-Jigar shine

 So Baby, Doctor

-A love-at-first song that’s Indian classical over uptempo beats.
+A love-at-first-sight song that’s Indian classical over uptempo beats.
 Like Uttradheenga Yeppov, Anirudh Ravichander’s So Baby is a cross between electronic music and an Indian music form.
 The distinct contrast between two styles makes the combination unique.

 Polladha Ulagathiley, Jai Bhim